Spinwing/getting-and-cleaning-data-assignment/CodeBook.md

 # Code Book

-## tidy_data_set.csv
+## tidy_data_set.txt

-The tidy_data_set.csv contains the result of the assignment in form of a csv file.
+The tidy_data_set.txt contains the result of the assignment.
+For easier reading in github and Excel, a csv file is also provided in the repository.

 ### dataset structure
 Except when noted, all variables are numeric.
 Values correspond to the mean